Super Lawyers

 Sexual Assault Verdicts and Settlements

 Below are examples of sexual assault lawsuits that resulted in verdicts and settlements in favor of plaintiffs.
-This gives you some idea of the potential range of settlement amounts and jury payouts in ex
+This gives you some idea of the potential range of settlement amounts and jury payouts in these lawsuits.

 You should not expect your case to get the same compensation – for better or worse – even if your case looks exactly the same.
 But they can help you get a sense of what is possible.